Top-rated movers to make your Mesa to Stockton move easy

 - Stockton is considered to be less safe than Mesa with a score of 24.8 vs Mesa’s 55.33.

-- Air quality in Stockton is good, and in Mesa it's good.
+- Air quality in Stockton is Good, and in Mesa it’s Good.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Moving Permits: California does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
 We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Stockton

-Ready to relocate to Asparagus Capital of the World?
-Here are some of the top neighborhoods to consider in Stockton.
+Planning your move to Asparagus Capital of the World?
+Take a look at our picks for the best neighborhoods to call home in Stockton.

 Best neighborhoods for singles